🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 params = model.make_params(mu0=5000, mu1=3000, T0=300)

-params['T0'].vary = False # T0 is fixed
+params['T0'].vary = False # Fix T0

 result = model.fit(mu_data_noise, params, T=T_range)

-print("Temperature-Dependent Hall Measurement fitting results:")
+print("Temperature-dependent Hall measurement fitting results:")

 print(result.fit_report())